- 1 #1 Is it really worth reading?

-- Reading Amazon/Goodreads reviews (read 2-4 star, the extremes tend to be very biased or emotional).
+- Read several Amazon/Goodreads reviews (read the 2-4 stars reviews, the 1 and 5 tend to be very biased or emotional).

-- Watching book video summary in 1.5-2x speed
+- Watch book video summary in 1.5-2x speed

-Studying the table of contents – to get a feel for the content, the main parts of the book and how they’re related.
+Study the table of contents to get a feel for the content, the main parts of the book and how they’re related.

 (Optional for in-depth studying of a book/text) read a first time in quick skimming speed, without concerning yourself with understanding.